ydahal1/ydahal1/jokes.md

-What did the dog say to the two trees?
-Bark bark.
+How come the stadium got hot after the game?
+Because all of the fans left.

 [
-Sat Sep  6 00:25:31 UTC 2025
+Sun Sep  7 00:29:04 UTC 2025
  ]